llpeterson/data/trend.md

 forwarded.
 INT is still early-stage, and takes advantage of the programmable pipelines described in
-[Section 3.4](../internetworking/impl.md), but it has the potential to provide a qualitatively deeper insights into traffic paterns and the root causes of network failures.
+[Section 3.4](../internetworking/impl.md), but it has the potential to provide a qualitatively deeper insights into traffic patterns and the root causes of network failures.

 > [!NOTE|label:Broader Perspective]